KohlbacherLab/CLAUDIO/module04/README.md

                                 to inter, default=0.0
 -o,   --output-directory,       output directory for produced csv-files, default="data/out/new_inter/"
 ```

+###Input
+This tool requires the outputs of the structural distance and ops analysis tools as input.

+###Output
+This tool will return one csv-file with all results of the previous analysis as well as the computed confidence score
+and new cross-link types (intra or inter), one histogram showing the confidence score distribution, and a directory
+called 'homomers' containing subdirectories for each unique protein, which in turn each contain a csv-file with all
+restraints and one or multiple fasta files for each possible related oligomeric state found by SWISS-MODEL.

 ### Example
 The project can be run like this: